Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ### Test/Challenge Code

-If set to OFF, the APX-76 interrogation system is powered off.
+Switch (<num>2</num>) that, if set to OFF, turns off the APX-76 interrogation system.
 In the CHALLENGE position, it can be used to interrogate.

 TEST is used to test the system.
 If the lamp above lights up, the test was